grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 component and adding one or more rules, using special meta-labels that are set automatically by the `discovery.kubernetes` component.

-Here is an example that filters to a service named "database", in the namespace "blue", with the port named "metrics":
+Here is an example component that we've named "blue_database_service".
+This component takes the list of all services from `discovery.kubernetes.services` and filters to a service named "database", in the namespace "blue", with the port named "metrics":

 ```river
 discovery.relabel "blue_database_service" {